fortytwodev/fortytwodev/README.md

 My Name's 42 and I'm a java developer.

 I am working on a variety of projects, a lot of them are private.
-I am sorry however, if you want commission work, you can contact me at the following.
+I am sorry, however, if you want commission work you can contact me through the following:

 *Links*